-The company's actual 2017 FFO can be calculated from the audited consolidated statements of cash flows included in our 2017 Annual Report Form 10-K. At the end of 2017, the company's actual FFO was \$134.1 million, or 154.7% of the budgeted target of \$86.6 million, which resulted in a calculated incentive pool multiplier of 3.00, which was capped at 2.00 in accordance with our Annual Incentive Plan.
+The company's actual 2019 FFO can be calculated from the audited consolidated statements of cash flows included in our 2019 Annual Report Form 10-K and adjusting for a \$1.9 million operating loss related to the legacy Deltic MDF plant prior to our sale of the facility.
+For 2019, the company's actual FFO was \$147.0 million, or 77.5% of the budgeted target of \$189.7 million, which failed to meet the threshold for incentive awards established under our Annual Incentive Plan.
+Accordingly, the 2019 incentive pool was not funded and the company did not pay out any annual incentive awards for 2019.